aureal-toptics/uncertainty/game of life/README.md

 Coded in CircuitPython using ChatGPT.

-In future I'll be adding to this Readme to explain more, but for now: send a clock pulse into Uncertainty, modulate its level to seed the grid.
+In future I'll be adding to this Readme to explain more, but for now: send a clock pulse into Uncertainty.
+The amplitude of the pulse will determine how the grid is seeded.
+Change the level to change the seed.
 Enjoy evolving gates.

 For some reason it take a few cycles to get started.